impredicative/irc-rss-feed-bot/README.md

 * **`<feed>.https`**: If `true`, entry links that start with `http://` are changed to start with `https://` instead.
 Its default value is `false`.
 * **`<feed>.message.summary`**: If `true`, the entry summary (description) is included in its message.
 The entry title, if included, is then formatted bold.
+This is applied using IRC formatting if a `style` is defined for the feed, otherwise using unicode formatting.
 The default value is `false`.
 * **`<feed>.message.title`**: If `false`, the entry title is not included in its message.
 Its default value is `true`.
 * **`<feed>.new`**: This indicates up to how many entries of a new feed to post.